Created in partnership with

 • how well the heart is pumping.

-The test can take from 15 to 60 minutes.
+The test can take 15 to 60 minutes.
 It is painless, but it may cause some discomfort if you have had recent surgery on your chest.
 Your doctor can give you painkillers to help with this.

 Cardiac MRI scan (CMR)